hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/step9-observe.md

 `kubectl patch service grafana --namespace=openfaas --type='json' --patch='[{"op": "replace", "path": "/spec/ports/0/nodePort", "value":31122}]'`{{execute}}

-With these changes, you can view the Grafana dashboard.
+With these changes you can view the Grafana dashboard.
 On the right, there is a tab called _Grafana_ or from this link: https://[[HOST_SUBDOMAIN]]-31122-[[KATACODA_HOST]].environments.katacoda.com/dashboard/db/openfaas

 The default credentials are admin/admin.